turbot/steampipe-plugin-ibm/docs/index.md

 select * from ibm_all.ibm_iam_user
 ```

-Alternatively, can use an unqualified name and it will be resolved according to the [Search Path](https://steampipe.io/docs/guides/search-path).
-It's a good idea to name your aggregator first alphbetically, so that it is the first connection in the search path (i.e. `ibm_all` comes before `ibm_dev`):
+Alternatively, you can use an unqualified name and it will be resolved according to the [Search Path](https://steampipe.io/docs/guides/search-path).
+It's a good idea to name your aggregator first alphabetically so that it is the first connection in the search path (i.e. `ibm_all` comes before `ibm_dev`):

 ```sql
 select * from ibm_iam_user